 Step 2: Move pills to rows and columns to develop new charts.

 Step 3: Create a sheet that can act as a filter.

 There are many reasons for using a Tableau dashboard.
 Let us look.

-- For Centralized data – We can use Tableau dashboard for the better data view.
+- For Centralized data – We can use the Tableau dashboard for a better data view.
 In the tableau dashboard, all data are centralized and are in sync.
 We can view all data at a single point

 - For a better representation of data – We can inject several charts and graphs which will enhance the data representation feature of a dashboard.
 These injected tools help us for better visualization of data.

 Tableau dashboard could be used in various ways.
 Tableau is a business analytical tool hence it could be used for business analytics of data, for research purposes of data, for data processing.
 If our requirement is to visualize our data and represent it in a better way so as to help in better understanding then tableau and indeed tableau dashboard is a great tool.
 Tableau dashboard is a multi-purpose tool with several uses.
 It is a great tool if we discuss business analytics of data.

 The Difference in Tableau Dashboard And Power BI

 There are a few specific differences between Tableau and Power BI which we will discuss below:

 - Power BI dashboard is a single sheet named as a canvas.
 They can be used in decision – making by business analytics to gain profits.
 They are not available for desktop.